 Communicate with Creditors

 Visit local creditors, including utility companies, medical professionals, and others to whom you owe money in person.
-Creditors in your community 016B may be more sensitive to your situation and more willing to work with you.
+Creditors i 017B n your community may be more sensitive to your situation and more willing to work with you.
 Contact out-of-town creditors by phone.
 Write down the name and title of the person you talk with and note the date and time.
 Follow up with a letter summarizing what you and the creditor discussed.
-Keep a copy of all correspondence to and from your creditors in case it is needed for fu 55B1 ture reference.
+Keep a copy of all correspondence to and from your creditors in case it is needed for fu 4617 ture reference.